gallendes/ser494_23fc_project/project_proposal_initial.md

 **Keywords:** Clean energy growth, sustainability, energy policies

-**Description:** This project seeks to investigate the factors impacting renewable energy adoption in different countries around the world.
-The study will focus on examining how variables such as economic status, government policies, energy demand, public investment, and environmental performances interplay with energy participation figures in total energy production.
-The type of data to be analyzed includes total production, production from solar, wind, hydroelectric, and geothermal sources, economic indicators, quantification of national policies such as total tax deductions for renewable energies and renewable energy targets, per-capita energy consumption figures, public investment amounts, and EPI (Energy Performance Index) results.<br><br>
+**Description:** This project aims to investigate the factors influencing renewable energy adoption across various countries.
+The study will focus on examining how variables such as economic status, government policies, energy demand, public investment, and environmental performances interact with renewable energy participation in total energy production.
+The type of data to be analyzed includes total energy production, production from solar, wind, hydroelectric, and geothermal sources, economic indicators, national policy metrics (e.g., tax incentives and targets) per-capita energy consumption figures, public investment amounts, and EPI (Energy Performance Index) results.<br><br>

-Some of the questions that may be selected to investigate relationships are illustrated in the following outline:
+Some of the key research questions that may be explored include:

 ```
 - Which countries have the highest per capita energy demand and lowest EPI scores?